zacharytamas/ksu-computer-science/README.md

-# ksu-cs1301
+# ksu-computer-science

-The code I wrote in CS1301 at KSU.
+This repository contains code that I wrote in KSU's Computer Science curriculum.

-This was a super introductory programming class in Java that I was not allowed to skip despite 10+ years experience programming.